ATaCR

 Description

-Downloads up to four-component (H1, H2, Z and P), two-hour-long seismograms for individual seismic events to use in noise corrections of vertical component data.
+Downloads up to four-component (1,2,Z,H), two-hour-long seismograms for individual seismic events to use in noise corrections of vertical component data.
 Station selection is specified by a network and station code.
 The database is provided as a StDb dictionary.

 Usage